 mkdir -p /etc/apache2/conf.d/userdata/std/2_4/CPANELUSERNAME/DOMAIN.TLD/

-- 3. Edit those newly created files so that they contain your desired directives
+- Edit the newly created files so they contain your desired directives.

-- 5. Restart Apache so that Apache will read the new configuration:
+- Restart Apache so it reads the new configuration: